TodePond/WayOfTode/README.md

 ## Help
 🐸 **Todes accept help!**<br>
-Accept other people's code, even if it's not something you would make.
-It's more fun this way.
 ```js
 // Credit to Magnogen for this fix!
 const add = (a, b, c = 0) => a + b + c
 ```

 🤖 **Robots reject help!**<br>
-Don't be too picky over contributions.
-It'll be a more lonely experience.
 ```js
 const add = (a, b) => a + b
 ```